rust-lang/rfcs/text/0000-exhaustive-integer-pattern-matching.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Exhaustive pattern matching works for integer types, just like any other type.
+Exhaustive pattern matching works for integer types other than `usize` and `isize`, just like any other type.
 In addition, missing ranges of integers will be reported as errors.

 ```rust
 fn matcher_full(x: u8) {